Walter-pixel/COOP_Langevin_Public/README.md

 ## Experiment of CIFAR10-LT
 ### Code Runs
-1. First pre-train the prompt generator with no noise for imbalanced ratio=200,100,50,10 of CIFAR10-LT.
+1. First pre-train the prompt generator with no noise for imbalanced ratio=.005/.01/.02/.1 of CIFAR10-LT.
+The smaller imbalanced ratio here stands for a more imbalnaced scanerio.
     ```
     cd ./script
-    sh no_noise_train.sh
+    bash no_noise_train.sh
     ```
 2. Use the checkpoint saved in the previous step as initialization, now starts Langevin Dynamics training phase
     ```
     cd ./script
-    sh LD_train.sh
+    bash LD_train.sh
     ```
 3. Check the results
     ```